unkokaeru/digital-garden/content/index.md

 From the yellowed pages of a [[Cooking|stained cookbook]], filled with savoured memories of my culinary journey, to the [[Wardrobe and Kitchen Contents|bustling pantry stacked with jars of homemade, fragrant preserves]], a catalogue of my wardrobe and kitchen; the timeworn study beckons you to uncover its secrets, each nook and corner teeming with tales as unique and distinct as the faded ink that records them.

-Venture into the study, where a [[Academic Notes (Untitled)|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
+Venture into the study, where a [[Academic Notes|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
 The [[Reading Log|ancient bookshelf, groaning under the weight of countless stories]], holds books in various stages of being read, or waiting to be discovered.

 Behind a well-worn drawer, you'll find the [[University Finances|leather-bound chequebook]], barely touched, a record of my university finances.
 The [[Philosophy and Psychology|antique chest, brass-clad and filled with generations of family heirlooms]], houses a selection of my favourite philosophies and psychologies.